 There are three types of popstar when it comes to albums: ones who manage to bash out an album every year or so – remember Rihanna's streak of smashes – and those artists who take three or four years to craft a new LP, think Adele or Ed Sheeran, maybe.
 And then you get the ones who really love to keep you waiting.

-As American alt-rockers Belly chart with their first album in over 20 years, Dove, and Somerset band Reef return with Revelation, their first in 18 years, we name and shame some of the most agonising gaps between albums in pop.
+As Friendly Fires return with their first album in eight years, called Inflorescent, we name and shame some of the most agonising gaps between albums in pop.
 Seriously, we've got abandonment issues with this lot.

 Blondie – 17 years